kvnptl/2d_lidar_odom_cpp/README.md

 1. Build the project (from the project root directory)

-- `cmake -Bbuild .` - Generates build system files in the build directory from the source code in the current directory
+- `cmake -Bbuild .` - Generates build system files in the build directory
 - `cmake --build build` - Compiles the project using the build system files in the build directory

 2. Run the project